 Air conditioners function to provide comfort and eliminate the stresses and discomfort that accompanies warm weather.
-Unfortunately, your air conditioner’s purpose won’t be served if you find your system is leaking.
-If you discover a leak coming from any component of your HVAC system, you may want to consider one of the following culprits.
+Unfortunately, your air conditioning unit’s purpose won’t be served if you find your system is leaking.
+If you discover a leak coming from any component of your AC system, you may want to consider one of the following culprits.

 Dirty air filters are a common cause of leaks occurring in air conditioners.
 A dirty filter can block the airflow in the evaporator coil, resulting in temperatures dropping and the coil becoming covered in ice.
 When the frozen evaporator coil melts, water can accumulate in the drain pan and spill onto your floors.